 Backing up your blog timely is one thing which everyone should be doing every day.
-Though, it’s good to have an automated sustem and we have already shared ways to backup WordPress.
+Though it’s good to have an automated system and we have already shared ways to backup WordPress.

 golden ticket to sign up for Vaultpress at 15$/month (Basic) and considering the safety measures I signed up with them.
-After all precaution is always better than cure.
+After all, precaution is always better than cure.

-But before I will explain all this thing let me give you an overview of Vaultpress.
+But before I will explain all these things let me give you an overview of Vaultpress.
 Vaultpress is an automatic backup service for WordPress which is created by the same people who created WordPress.
-And it’s more than just a WordPress backup system, as it scans your file for any viruses, malware and VaultPress security team will ensure that if something goes wrong, they will always help you out.
+And it’s more than just a WordPress backup system; it scans your file for any viruses, malware and VaultPress security team will ensure that if something goes wrong, they will always help you out.

 Vaultpress offer you dedicated dashboard at Dashboard.vaultpress.com which need your WordPress.com account login to access.

-Well while I’m this post Vaultpress is uploading images and after that it will upload (backup) plugins, themes and database.
-VaultPress keep creating a backup of your complete WordPress after every one hour, and you can always restore from the backup, if something goes wrong.
+Well while I’m this post, Vaultpress is uploading images and after that, it will upload (backup) plugins, themes, and database.
+VaultPress keep creating a backup of your complete WordPress after every one hour, and you can always restore from the backup if something goes wrong.
 Overall I’m happy as I will have a backup if something goes wrong with my blog.
-It’s not possible for me to comment on Vaultpress support at this moment, but after a while I will update you with my experience with Vaultpress.
+It’s not possible for me to comment on Vaultpress support at this moment, but after a while, I will update you with my experience with Vaultpress.

-Specially, if you are one of those who are not technical and looking forward for an automated WordPress backup solution with support, VaultPress is worth your price.
+Especially, if you are one of those who is not technical and looking forward for an automated WordPress backup solution with support, VaultPress is worth your price.